 Originally opened in 1925 under the name of hotel Santa Rosa, El Albergue is a beautiful and historic hotel property.
 It is located at the Ollantaytambo train station, just a little more than an hour away from Machu Picchu and the city of Cusco.
 With many activities in the area, you can keep busy during your stay visiting the Inca and Pre-Inca archaeological sights of Ollantaytambo, Pisaq and Moray, river rafting, mountain biking, and enjoying the beauty and culture of the Andes.
 Featuring only 16 rooms, special detail is given to each and every one, resulting in an elegantly rustic style.
 Beautiful gardens visited by hummingbirds are engulfed by the aroma of fuchsia, passionflower, peaches and avocado trees, which all adorn this early 20th century hotel.
 Step outside your door and catch the train to the spectacular ruins of Machu Picchu after your stay.

-Built in a former cacao and rubber plantation, on the grounds of what was back in the 50’s “Fundo Concepción”, an Amazon Catholic medical mission center, our children friendly lodge is located in an enchanting and serene lush setting within 819 hectares of natural rainforest.
+Built in a former cacao and rubber plantation, on the grounds of what was once an Amazon Catholic medical mission center, Hacienda Concepcion is set within 819 enchanting hectares of natural rainforest.
 The rainforest acts as a buffer zone between the Tambopata National Park Reserve and the shores of the vast Madre de Dios River, making this location quite unique and wonderfully remote.
 Hacienda Concepcion features comfort in the wild, built in authentic Amazon style.
 From high ceilings with hand-woven, thatched roofing, to locally-crafted goods and furnishings made of reclaimed lumber, traditional designs can be seen throughout the lodge.
 Gaze into the forest from covered porches and listen to the calls of the wild, for the perfect jungle getaway.

 *Pricing is based on two persons traveling together, based on availability, subject to change.